pulumi/pulumi-hugo/themes/default/content/docs/clouds/aws/guides/eks.md

 #### EKS transformation example

-In the example below, a transformation makes all the services private to a cluster by changing `LoadBalancer` specs into `ClusterIPs`.
+In the example below, a transformation makes all the services private to a cluster by changing `LoadBalancer` specs into `ClusterIP`.
 In addition, it places objects in a desired namespace:

 {{< example-program path="awsx-eks-cluster-guestbook-transformation" >}}